►▼ Where is this data from?

 ►▼ How many North Koreans are believed to work overseas?

 North Korea's practice of sending workers overseas to earn hard currency for the regime appears to have peaked in the 2010s.
 Estimates of the number of North Koreans overseas during this period vary considerably.
 Some researchers, as well as a 2015 report by the UN Special Rapporteur on Human Rights in the DPRK, cite roughly 50,000 overseas workers.
 Other analysts have given larger estimates, ranging as high as 120,000 overseas workers.
-A fact sheet published by the U.S. Mission to the UN in 2017 cites 100,000 overseas workers, bringing in revenue of over $500 million annually.
-The U.S. estimated that 50,000 of these workers were in China, 30,000 were in Russia, and 20,000 were in various other countries.
+A fact sheet published by the U.S. Mission to the UN in 2017 cites nearly 100,000 overseas workers, bringing in revenue of over $500 million annually.
+The U.S. estimated that 50,000 of these workers were in China, 30,000 were in Russia, and the remainder were in various other countries.

 ►▼ What type of work do overseas North Koreans conduct?